Director's Report

 Equitas Small Finance Bank limited

-Your Directors have pleasure in presenting the Sixth Annual Report on the business and operation of the Bank, together with the audited Accounts of the Bank for the financial year ended March 31, 2022 (FY 2021-22).
+Your Directors have pleasure in presenting the Seventh Annual Report on the business and operations of the Bank, together with the audited Accounts of the Bank for the financial year ended March 31, 2023 (FY 2022-23).

 1. Summary of Financial Performance

-The summary of Bank's financial performance for the FY 2021-22 compared to the previous year 2020-21 is given below:
+The summary of Bank's financial performance for the FY 2022-23 compared to the previous financial year 2021-22 is given below:

 Appropriations